 Applications are considered on a rolling basis, though most students begin their studies in the Fall.
 Candidates must permit evaluation of all prior undergraduate and graduate transcripts, personal statement, resume or CV, and two letters of recommendation.
-We require a completed Bachelor's degree and we prefer an undergraduate GPA of at least 3.0.
-Additionally, applicants must complete a Teachers College Advanced Certificate Application found at www.tc.edu/apply
+We require a completed bachelors degree and a minimum undergraduate GPA of 3.0.
+Additionally, applicants must complete a Teachers College Non-Degree Application.